Loaders and engines

 });

-Now, all files with the .hbs extension will be loaded using the textLoader and rendered using the Handlebars engine.
+Now, all files with the .hbs extension will be loaded with the textLoader loader and rendered using the Handlebars engine.

 Note

-This is a very basic implementation only as an example.
+This is a very basic implementation only for illustration purposes.
 You can see the code of the available template engines in Lume for real examples.